deutzlukas-hub/parameter-scan/README.md

 #Installation

-First, you need a python 3.x enviroment.
+First, you need a python 3.x environment.
 The only third-party packages required is numpy and pint.

 The `parameter_scan` package can be installed into the active python environment using the setup.py.
 From the parameter-scan package directory run